-Every family has cherished memories, a long history, and can recount stories, events, anecdotes of good times, happy times, and difficulties.
-Here are four brief, insightful family stories from around the world where you will find common themes associated with regular lives.
+Every family has cherished memories, a long history, and can recount stories, events, and anecdotes of good times, happy times, and difficulties.

 1. Under the wall